The Pros and Cons of Puppy Training Classes

 The same goes for dogs.

 You can’t pick what other pups will be put in the same puppy class as you.
-And, depending on the size of the class (some schools allow up to 15 puppies) it can be a nightmare to get your dog to relax, focus, and listen.
+Additionally, depending on the size of the class (some schools allow up to 15 puppies), it can be a nightmare to get your dog to relax, focus, and listen.

 This is important to think about as you’re considering which puppy class to enroll your pup in.
 Do the people running them have the skills to balance out all the energy present… (And we haven’t even started talking about the owners who turn up!)